Jameem/job-chain/README.md

 # JobChain

-Platform for freelancers on the blockchain
+Platform for freelancers on the blockchain.

 User is allowed to post projects on the blockchain and people can bid against the project.
 When the post manager accepts a bid the respective amount is collected stored in the smart contract.
 Whenever the project is finished